gaussian37/gaussian37.github.io/_posts/2019-03-04-interview-english-1903_leon.markdown

 + Most people save money for a long time.
 + After retiring from their jobs, people usually travel.
 + Some people like travel and others don't.
 It depends on their willingness.

+### advertising

++ print ads.
++ distribute the leaflet to people.
++ TV and radio commercial
++ WOM (word of mouth)
+    + testimony (증거)
++ be exposed to advertisement.
++ They pester their parents for the advertised product
++ They are easier to persuade because they believe in advertisements without a doubt.
++ persuade buyer